Tsurugajo Castle 鶴ヶ城

 The striking red tile roof

 Vibrant red tiles adorn the roof of Tsuruga Castle, an uncommon color for Japanese castles.
-The color was changed back to the original red in 2011, making the white walls and red roof reminiscent of a crane (tsuru), hence the castle's name.
+The color was changed back to the red tile it had around the end of the Edo period (1603-1867) in 2011.
+The white walls and red roof are reminiscent of a crane (tsuru), hence the castle's name.

 Tsuruga Castle is a peaceful and enjoyable place for a day of sightseeing.
-The castle is open year-round, and events such as a candle festival and cherry blossom viewing take place in the park surrounding the castle.
+The castle is open year-round, and events such as the Aizu Painted Candle Festival and cherry blossom viewing take place in the park surrounding the castle.

-Fukushima Prefectural Museum is close to the castle.
+The Fukushima Prefectural Museum is close to the castle.
 It features a permanent exhibition on Japan's history and other temporary exhibits that change regularly.
-Aizu Sake Museum is about five minutes away from the castle and chronicles the Aizu region's long and proud history of sake brewing thanks to its cold climate and pure water supply.